 Physical therapy is typically prescribed in order to restore strength and flexibility to your neck, and to protect the muscles from further strain.
 Certain medications and injections can also be utilized to reduce pain, such as lidocaine.

 The caring team of providers at Allpria Healthcare can help you find relief from whiplash pain.
-Schedule an appointment today by calling the office or booking online, and begin your journey toward recovery.
+We have pain clinics in Lakewood, Aurora and Longmont, Colorado.
+Call our pain management centers at 720-307-7246 and schedule an appointment today and begin your journey toward recovery.